Reserves and Surplus Meaning

 - Reserves are the main source of the amount required for dividend distribution available.
 It helps in maintaining the uniformity in the dividend distribution rate by providing the amount required for maintaining the uniform rate of the dividend when there is a shortage of amount available for distribution.

-- If the losses are incurred by the company and the same are adjusted/set-off with the reserves of the company then this will somehow lead to the manipulation of accounts as the correct picture of the company’s profitability will not be shown to the users of the financial statements.
+- If the company incurs the losses, and the same is adjusted/set-off with the reserves of the company, then this will somehow lead to the manipulation of accounts as the correct picture of the company’s profitability will not be shown to the users of the financial statements.

-- The general reserves that constitute the major part of reserves and surplus are not created for any specific purpose but for the general use so there are chances that there can be misappropriation of funds accumulated in general reserves by the management of the company and there is a possibility that the funds will not be used properly for business expansion.
+- The general reserves that constitute the major part of reserves and surplus are not created for any specific purpose.
+Still, the general use so there are chances that there can be a misappropriation of funds accumulated in general reserves by the management of the company, and there is a possibility that the funds will not be used properly for business expansion.

-- The Creation of more reserves by the company may lead to a reduction in the distribution of dividend to the shareholders of the company.
+- The Creation of more reserves may lead to a reduction in the distribution of dividends to the shareholders.